mohammedasker/100-days-of-code/log.md

 **Today's Progress**: Debugging my note app.

 **Thoughts** This [object CSSStyleDeclaration] output is starting to test my patient!
 I have absolutely no idea what's going on here.
 I didn't find someone else struggling this problem in Google search or maybe I googled the wrong words.
 In any case, I'm going to need help and in the meantime, trying to read all about CSSStyleDeclaration.

+### Day 82: Sep 22, 2019

+**Today's Progress**: Still ebugging my note app.

+**Thoughts** That bug is so annoying that I don't think I will fix for more than a week.

+### Day 83: Sep 22, 2019

+**Today's Progress**: And yet still debugging my note app.

+**Thoughts** Read some answers on Stack Overflow and didn't find any helpful tips.

+### Day 84: Sep 22, 2019

+**Today's Progress**: Reading more about contenteditable and trying to make edit button work.

+**Thoughts** I will take a break from debugging because it's been 5 days since encountering the problem and it's getting no where.
+I'll just go and focus on edit button instead.